-On another occasion, he suggested that, in order to get out of the financial rut into which individuals and governments were groaning during the 30's, the Government ought to assemble a few of the country’s leading bankers, lock them up and keep them locked up, until they found a remedy to the evils which afflicted the world.
-(This remedy, they would have found it quickly!)
+Douglas suggested that in order to get out of the financial rut in which individuals and governments found themselves during the 1930’s, the government should assemble a few of the country’s leading bankers, lock them up and keep them locked up until they found a remedy to the evils that afflicted the world!

 Herein we will discuss how Douglas’ proposals may be implemented.
 How can a constant equilibrium between prices and purchasing power in the public’s hands be achieved?
 How can new production be financed, not with savings, but with newly created Credits?